moka-guys/dnanexus_send_email_empty_vcf/README.md

 # dnanexus_send_email_empty_vcf - v1.0

 ## What does this app do?
-This app takes the output of the varscan variant caller run during the Amplivar cancer pipeline.
+This app takes an array of VCF files produced by the varscan variant caller run during the Amplivar cancer pipeline.

-This app takes an array of vcf files and sends an email containing any vcfs which do not contain any variants.

 Empty vcfs will be rejected when importing into Ingenuity.

-This email therefore explains the absence of any vcfs from Ingenuity.
+This app counts the number of variants present in each VCF.
+A count of empty VCFs is sent via email to the specified email accounts, explaining the absence of any vcfs from Ingenuity.

 ## What data are required for this app to run?
 This app requires two inputs: